chrisfarnham/seefarblog/_sections/Philmont_Scout_Ranch_2025.md

 # Philmont Scout Ranch, Summer of 2025

 ![](PXL_20250719_132606529.jpg)

-In July of 2025, I went on a 12 day trek to Philmont Scout Ranch in New Mexico with my son's Venture Crew.
+In July of 2025, our crew took on the 12-12 Rugged trek, a 60-mile journey through the mountains and history of Philmont Scout Ranch.
+Starting at Zastrow Trailhead, we trained with our Ranger before heading deep into the backcountry.
+Along the way, we experienced a balance of challenging hikes, rich program activities, and unforgettable scenery.

 Here are some of the photos we took during out trip.

-Some photos were taken with a disposable camera so that I could save battery on my phone.

 The mountain ranges we were hiking in have a July monsoon season.
 So the semi-arid climate was bursting with beauty.